SameekshaBoyina123/portfolio-website/README.md

-# Personal Portfolio Website
+# Interactive Portfolio Website

 ## Project Overview
-This is a basic Personal Portfolio Website created using HTML.
+This project is an **Interactive Portfolio Website** created using **HTML, CSS, and JavaScript**.
-It includes About, Skills, and Contact sections.
+JavaScript is used to add interactivity such as form validation, dynamic content, and user interactions.

+---

+## Project Objectives
+- Add JavaScript functionality to the portfolio website
+- Implement form validation with error messages
+- Create interactive elements using JavaScript
+- Use DOM manipulation and event handling
+- Organize files properly in GitHub

+---

 ## Technologies Used
+- HTML
+- CSS
-- HTML5
+- JavaScript

+---

-## Folder Structure
+## GitHub Folder Structure
 portfolio-website/
-- index.html
+index.html
+style.css
+script.js
-- README.md
+README.md
-- images/
+images/

+---

-## Features
+## JavaScript Features Implemented
-- Navigation menu with internal links
-- About section with image
+- Form validation for contact form
+- Show / Hide content using button click
+- Dark / Light mode toggle
+- Dynamic messages for errors and success
-- Skills section using lists
+- Saving user preference using localStorage

+---

+## Form Validation Logic
+- Checks if email contains `@`
+- Checks if message length is at least 10 characters
+- Displays error messages if validation fails
-- Contact form with validation
+- Displays success message when form is valid

+---

+## Interactive Elements
+1. Show / Hide About Section
+2. Dark / Light Mode Toggle
+3. Form Validation with Messages

+---

-## Setup Instructions
+## Setup & Installation Instructions
 1. Download or clone the repository
+2. Open the project folder in VS Code
-2. Open `index.html` in a browser
+3. Open `index.html` in any web browser
+4. Test the interactive features

+---

-## Styling (CSS)
+## Screenshots
-This portfolio uses:
-- External CSS file `style.css`
-- CSS variables for color scheme
-- Flexbox for header layout
-- Grid layout for skills section
-- Hover effects on links and buttons
+Screenshots of the working application are saved in the `images` folder.

+---

+## How Technical Requirements Are Met
+- `script.js` file is created and linked to HTML
-- Responsive design using media queries
+- Form validation implemented using JavaScript

-## JavaScript
-JavaScript is used to:
-- Add interactivity to the website
-- Validate contact form inputs
-- Show error and success messages
-- Show and hide sections dynamically
-- Implement dark/light mode
+- More than 3 interactive features are added
-- Use event listeners for click and submit actions
+- Event listeners are used for click and submit actions
+- DOM manipulation is used to update content dynamically

+---

+## Conclusion
+This project helped me understand basic JavaScript concepts such as DOM manipulation, event handling, and form validation.